A Guide To The Different Types Of Cotton Fabric

 Cotton jersey fabric

-Known for its stretchiness and softness, cotton jersey fabric is a staple to make your favorite cotton tee-shirts.
+Known for its stretchiness and softness, cotton jersey fabric is a staple to make your favourite cotton tee-shirts.
 It’s a very low maintenance fabric which is incredibly soft and is made up of predominantly cotton with some elastane.
 One of the huge benefits of using jersey fabric is its versatility as it can be worked into most dressmaking projects - from breathable summer tops to base layers for the winter months - it can be used for almost anything.

 This plain-weave cotton fabric is a light weight fabric which can be used to make a variety of clothing items that you can wear all year.
 It is often used in men’s shirts as it is soft and light weight and relatively crease free.
 It is also used in women’s dressmaking as well as sportswear and raincoats - so its popularity is hardly surprising.
 Cotton poplin is known for its distinctive ribbed texture and tightly closed weave, which makes it very lightweight but still retains its strength.
 Poplin has always been a staple fabric for its versatility, as it is a comfortable but stylish fabric for all manner of casual and formal wear.